KameronKales/Simple-Flask-Server-Set-Up/README.md

-# HackerNews-FB-Bot-Python
+# Super Simple Flask Server Instance
-This is a python facebook chatbot.
-Using to make video on development with messenger
+This is a super simple flask server set up for my own uses.